NCI-ITEB/tumor_epidemiology_approaches/sessions/session_9/practical.md

 {% include image-modal.html link="practical_assets/NGS_purity_tree.png" max-width="75%" %}

-**12\.**  Check the major matrix results from NGSpurity *(here we use a script 'verticalize' to transpose/pivot the output in 'ngspurity_output.txt' to a vertical list for better readability)*.
+**12\.**  Check the major matrix results from NGSpurity *(here we use a script 'verticalize' to transpose/pivot the output to a vertical list for better readability)*.

 {% include code-block-copy.html %}
 ```bash